-- There’s no convenient place to store proposed requirements that were rejected and requirements that were deleted from a baseline.
+- There’s no convenient place to store requirements that were proposed and then rejected or requirements that were deleted from a baseline.

 This paper presents several benefits of using requirements management tools and identifies some general capabilities you can expect to find in such a product.
-This paper offers some suggestions about how to sensibly integrate a tool into your business and get the maximum benefit from your investment in an RM tool, preventing it from becoming expensive shelfware.
+I also offer some suggestions about how to sensibly integrate a tool into your business and get the maximum benefit from your investment in an RM tool, preventing it from becoming expensive shelfware.

 Your project should define one or more requirements baselines, specific collections of requirements that are allocated to a particular release or iteration.
 Some requirements management tools provide flexible baselining functions.
 The tools also maintain a history of the changes made to every requirement.
 You can record the rationale behind each change decision and revert to a previous version of a requirement if necessary.
 Some of the tools contain a change-proposal system that links change requests directly to the affected requirements.

 Storing requirements in a database facilitates reusing them in multiple projects or subprojects.
-Requirements that logically fit into multiple parts of the product description can be stored once and referenced whenever necessary to avoid duplicating requirements.
+Requirements that logically fit into multiple parts of the product description can be stored once and referenced whenever necessary to avoid duplicates.

 Virtually all the tools have requirements traceability features that let you define links between objects of two requirement types, or even within the same requirement type.
 Many requirements management tools integrate with Microsoft Word to some degree.
 The higher-end tools support a rich variety of import and export file formats.
 Several of the tools let you mark text in a Word document to be treated as a discrete requirement.
 Some tools can parse documents in various fashions to extract individual requirements and load them into the database.